-The table below lists the services Deloitte LLP provided and the fees we paid them for the year ended December 31, 2017 and for the period January 1, 2018 to February 14, 2018.
+The table below lists the services Deloitte LLP provided and the fees we paid them for the period January 1, 2018 to February 14, 2018.

-2018 2017 Audit fees Fees for: \$809,970 \$1,998,595 audit and review of Superior and Superior Plus LP's financial statements services provided in connection with statutory and regulatory filings prospectus or other securities offering related services.
-Audit-related fees Fees for assurance and due diligence services, pension plan audits, accounting consultations and audits in connection with acquisitions, attest services that are not required by statute or regulation and consultation concerning financial accounting and reporting standards. \$367,843 Total fees \$809,970 \$2,366,438
+Fees for tax compliance, tax advice and tax planning. - Fees for assurance and due diligence services, pension plan audits, accounting consultations and audits in connection with acquisitions, attest services that are not required by statute or regulation and consultation concerning financial accounting and reporting standards.
+Fees for: audit and review of Superior and Superior Plus LP's financial statements services provided in connection with statutory and regulatory filings prospectus or other securities offering related services. \$809,970 audit and review of Superior and Superior Plus LP's financial statements services provided in connection with statutory and regulatory filings prospectus or other securities offering related services.
+Fees for assurance and due diligence services, pension plan audits, accounting consultations and audits in connection with acquisitions, attest services that are not required by statute or regulation and consultation concerning financial accounting and reporting standards.